 Most higher-income students have the freedom to view college as an intellectual summer camp instead — and the data from the federal education department reflects this.
 Students at private universities tend to major in the humanities and social sciences — much more so than their peers at public universities.

-Majoring in the humanities is a privilege that is in large part limited to the upper class— and “upper class” does not describe most Pitt students.
+Majoring in the humanities is a privilege that is in large part limited to the upper class — and “upper class” describes fewer than 15 percent of Pitt students.
 Because Pitt is a public college, it must cater to the average Pennsylvanian — who can’t afford to pay for an education that won’t guarantee them a well-paying job after college.

 Still, it would be foolish to fully eradicate the humanities and social sciences from Pitt and other universities — they give students necessary writing and critical thinking skills which can help STEM majors communicate their scientific findings.